Distinguishing cosmological models through quantum signatures of primordial perturbations: Evolution of perturbations in the early universe with multi-field models

+where, the vector $\bm{Z}$ is constructed out of the Mukhanov-Sasaki variables and their conjugate momentum, and the covariance matrix $\bm{V}$ depends on the matrices $\alpha_{mn}$, $\beta_{mn}$ and $\gamma_{mn}$, respectively.
 In general, the Wigner function will depend on the curvature perturbation, as well as the entropic perturbations.
 Since our interest lies in the curvature perturbations, we will focus only on the reduced Wigner function constructed out of the curvature perturbations alone.
 Therefore, the reduced vector $Z$ reads

 and the reduced covariance matrix $V$ becomes,